Brothers in Conflict

 "Well, I'll deal with that, and with my brother, if things don't work the way I want them to, later," I said to her.
 "Do you trust me, Cait?"
 I asked her.
 Caitlin's trust would be critical—if she didn't trust me, this whole thing could blow up in both of our faces, and I shuddered to think what would happen to my relationship with String, as well as his friendship with Caitlin, if it did.

 Her hesitancy before she answered gave me cause for concern.
 Finally, she said, "Yeah, Sinj.
 I trust you.
 I just—hope this little plan of yours works," she said as we both dug into our meals.
-So do I, I thought, knowing the consequences if my plan didn't work.
+So do I. I knew the potential consequences if my plan didn't work.
 Then, Cait said, "So, Le sees how much I love String too, does he?"

 I smiled and said, "Yeah, Cait, he does.
 He told me that String not seeing it must mean that he's a lot dumber than Le thought he was.
 I told Le that wasn't a very nice thing to say about String, even though it's the truth."